SarahTamayao/BonVoya/README.md

 - [x] Application will connect to and utilize a Parse backend
 - [x] User can register and login
+- [x] Dashboard will be split into a top view and a bottom view
 - [ ] User can specify their desired location(s) of travel
-- [ ] A dashboard will display desired locations and current weather condition & temperature for each location
+- [x] Dashboard will display current location and current weather condition & temperature for each location
-- [ ] User will be able to access a general news page that includes news for all of their locations
+- [ ] Dashboard will be able to switch between saved locations and current location
-- [ ] When tapping on a location, user will be able to see a description, popular activities
+- [ ] When tapping on a location, user will be able to see a description and popular activities
 - [ ] User will be able to create an itinerary
 - [ ] User will be able to visit their profile and see their itineraries
-- [ ] User can access a help bar item that helps them navigate through the app

 **Optional Nice-to-have Stories**

+- [ ] User will be able to access a general news page that includes news for all of their locations
 - [ ] Dashboard will include a “spot of the day” for any of the locations they’ve specified
 - [ ] User can log their travel items & packed luggage
 - [ ] User will be able to see news for a specific location
+- [ ] User can access a help bar item that helps them navigate through the app

 ### 2. Screen Archetypes
 - [Login/Register]